 Air Conditioning Service Repair - Common Preventive Maintenance & Repairs

 Labor (troubleshooting and repair) Time: 1 hour approximate

 The myth that most people believe is that if you add more refrigerant to the unit it will cool better.
 This is only true if the evaporator coil is operating below freezing.
-The unit must have a balanced charge and usually only an HVAC professional can charge your unit properly.
+The unit must have a balanced charge at the correct refrigerant pressure for the temperature and usually, only an HVAC professional can charge your unit properly.
 Another misconception about refrigerant is that the unit burns it up and it must be replaced from time to time.
 This is not true.
-The refrigerant loop is a closed system and barring any leaks the air conditioning system should never need any refrigerant.
-Click here to see a simple representation of the refrigeration cycle.
+Furthermore, the refrigerant loop is a closed system and barring any leaks the air conditioning system should never need any refrigerant.

 Refrigerant leaks should be repaired for the following reasons:

 - Many refrigerants have been deemed hazardous to the atmosphere by the EPA and have either Ozone Depleting Potential (O.D.P.) and/or Global Warming Potential (G.W.P.)

 - Low refrigerant charges hurt the efficiency of the unit.

 - Low refrigerant charges take away from the life of the compressor.
 The compressor is cooled from the return refrigerant vapor.
 When there is a low charge there are fewer vapors to cool the compressor, therefore it runs hotter.
 Any compressor (or electric motor for that matter) which runs above the recommended temperature range will have a shorter life span and cost more to operate.

 - Typically refrigerant oil leaks out of the system at the leak point.
 Eventually, the oil level in your HVAC system will drop below safe levels and the compressor will seize up from lack of proper lubrication.